What is lithography ?

 - Modern techniques

-How our lithographs are printed ?
+How are our lithographs printed ?

-Which kind of paper do we use to print our lithographs ?
+What kind of paper do we use to print our lithographs ?

 High Quality Art, Prints & Products